eugeneivanov-dev/eugeneivanov-dev/README.md

 - **Standardized on UniFi for the network stack** — consistent management, integrated VLANs and firewall policy, room to grow without changing vendors mid-build
 - **Designed VLAN segmentation with seven separate networks** — including a Quarantine VLAN for unknown or untrusted devices, treating segmentation as boundaries of trust, not just address ranges
 - **Built secure remote access through WireGuard, Tailscale, and Cloudflare Tunnel** — no open inbound ports beyond a single hardened WireGuard endpoint, with deny-by-default, per-peer access enforced in firewalld
+- **Ran the Cisco network lab as an emulator, not more hardware** — CML on the existing cluster as an on-demand, non-HA VM: real IOS for Layer 3 practice, no new boxes, and no resources held while idle
 - **Treated documentation as part of the work, not after it** — every meaningful change captured in the engineering journal while the context is still fresh

 ---